Metàfora within the Barcelona art context

-Every year all art students are invited to participate in two major Open Studio exhibitions held around the grounds at Metàfora.
+At the end of the year there is a big Open Studio exhibitions at Metàfora.
 This is a wonderful opportunity to showcase their latest and work to the local art community, and family and friends.

-As Visiting Curator Gisela will meet periodically with all students during the last three months of the course leading up to the Open Studios exhibition.
-Eventually she will design and promote the show showcasing the student artworks she learns about during this period.
+For the occasion, Metàfora invites a Visiting Curator who meets periodically with all students during the last three months of the course leading up to the Open Studios exhibition.
+Eventually the Visiting Curator will design and promote the show.

-As a consequence of having a Visiting Curator design the Open Studios, the exhibition will be included in Art Nou, an art festival dedicated to presenting the artwork of young artists.
+Whenever the dates allow it, Metàfora’s Open Studio exhibition will be included in Art Nou, an art festival dedicated to presenting the artwork of young artists.
 The festival takes place between July and September and is organized by the Association of Galleries of Barcelona who amongst other things, also organize the Barcelona Gallery Weekend.

 Metàfora has recently signed a collaboration act with MACBA, Barcelona’s acclaimed Contemporary Art Museum.

 As a consequence of this collaboration all art students staying on the Studio Arts Program for a year are entitled to a “friends of MACBA” card with unlimited access to the museum and its events for an entire year, free of charge.

 The fact that MACBA has opened its doors to Metàfora’s art students, has given us a great chance to broaden our horizon and dive into an large collection of Catalan and international art from the 1970’s to the present day.